ecoiahq/content-ops-starter/content/pages/index.md

       - title: Digital
         subtitle: ''
         text: >
-          We enhance your digital presence by optimising websites, SEO, and managing your social media channels for greater visibility.
+          We enhance your digital presence by optimising websites, SEO, and your social media channels for greater visibility.
         image:
           url: /images/icon2.svg
           altText: Featured icon two